MicrosoftDocs/power-pages-docs/power-pages-docs/security/page-security.md

 IMAGE GOES HERE

+You can use this information to adjust your permissions and resolve the error.

 ### Multiple page permissions error message

 If multiple permissions are active for same page in the Portal Management app, makers will see the following error.